Archive for the ‘Banff National Park’ Category

-Tourists at Moraine Lake Photos, Banff National Park, Canada.
+Tourists at Moraine Lake Photos, Banff National Park, Canada

 Tourists enjoy the view lakeside, at Moraine Lake, Banff National Park, Alberta, the Canadian Rockies, Canada.